lbmonsalve/Xojo-BinaryMessage/README.md

 | key | string length | string |
 +-----+---------------+--------+
 ```

+When the type are 12 the next UInt8 has a first bit enable when object is not null.

 When the type are 13 the bytes of length has the size of dictionary (1 based).
 ```